artenlf/react-typescript-studies/README.md

 Lessons 5, 6: we've created and implemented styles using SASS.
 We also installed and configured CSS Module to avoid class conflicts on our project.

 Lesson 7: finished CSS modules implementation.

+Lesson 8: we worked with props, using button text both as a conventional prop and as a children, inside the tag.

+Hint: I've had troubles trying to call the props.children property.
+The fix was declaring the Type "<{ children?: React.ReactNode }>", after class component declaration.